When Complaining About Your Spouse Crosses the Line

 The mind is complex, and verbalizing issues can create a kind of mental road map to link thoughts together

 In other words, a trusted confidante can talk you off the ledge during a gripe session about your spouse, helping you figure out whether your complaint is legitimate or you’re being kind of crazy and unreasonable.

 “It can be helpful when someone can test the waters and see if what they’re thinking or feeling is valid,” says psychologist and Harvard University lecturer Holly Parker, Ph.D., author of If We’re Together, Why Do I Feel So Alone?: How to Build Intimacy with an Emotionally Unavailable Partner.
 “Or they might be looking for advice in terms of how to respond.
 A friend can help you figure out ‘Am I making too much of this, or too little?’”

 The Importance of Having a Good Support Network

 As a social species, we’re hardwired to share with other people, studies suggest.
 Having a support network in place in which you can safely share your feelings — even, or maybe especially, in the form of complaints — is so important that increasing a client’s social support is one of Traube’s first priorities as therapist, he says.
 A good social network can consist of a close friend or family member or a mix of a few trusted people.

 Therapists also provide an outlet for people to express themselves in healthy ways.
 The key is that your confidantes are people you can trust who won’t take sides or pressure you to leave the relationship if you’re angry or upset (barring serious problems that merit immediate bailing, such as if you’re being abused by a spouse), Traube says.
-In addition to making you feel better by normalizing issues or helping you to crystallize a problem, working through negative feelings about your partner with a friend might help diffuse a situation before you take your anger out on your partner.
+In addition to making you feel better by normalizing issues or helping you crystallize a problem, working through negative feelings about your partner with a friend might help diffuse a situation.

 “No relationship is perfect, so getting constructive feedback is helpful,” Traube says.